 Once teachers and administrators take the time to understand individual student needs, they can guide students toward meaningful engagement by:

 Benefits of the Student-Centered Approach

 In April of 2020, the National Conference of State Legislatures and the Nellie Mae Education Foundation reported a large-scale review of SCL-related studies.
-This review concludes that student-centered learning does indeed produce measurable benefits.
+This review linked specific principles of SCL to observable benefits, showing that: